rigetti/qcs-sdk-rust/book/src/installation.md

 # Installation

-## C Library
+## C SDK

 ### Download Artifacts

 > TODO: talk about where to download artifacts from

-In order to use the C SDK, you'll need a few things:
+To avoid building from source, you can download these things:

 1. The dynamic library for your platform
-1. The `libqcs.h` header file
+1. The [`libqcs.h`] header file

 ### Build from Source

-Checkout the [GitHub Repo README] for instructions.
+Check out the [GitHub Repo README] for instructions.

 ## Services